Summary

 - Insurance markets are recalibrating around risk-based pricing, leaving FAIR Plan as a costly fallback.

-- Permitting delays remain a structural barrier to housing supply and affordability.
+- Permitting delays continue to be a structural barrier to housing supply and affordability.

 For stakeholders, the imperative is clear: anticipate compliance, price risk accurately, and prioritize jurisdictions and assets where timelines and costs can be controlled.
-In a state where expectations often outpace execution, disciplined planning is the only sustainable hedge.
+In a state where expectations often outpace execution, disciplined planning is the only sustainable hedge against disappointment.

 Sources: